 An eventually serious disease that results from the manipulation of moldy and dusty organic materials.
 Exposure to such materials induces the disease in certain people, whereas other people are not affected.
 The lung biopsy reveals granulomatous interstitial pneumonitis.
 Individual hypersensitivity to fungi or fungal products seems to be a crucial factor in getting this disease.
 The treatment is to avoid exposure of sensitized workers.
 The thermophilic actinomycetes, Saccaromyces rectivirgula, Termopolyspora polyspora or Micropolyspora faenii are considered particularly important antigens responsible for most reported cases of HP.
-Campbell was the first to consider causality, even though he didn't call it that way, and Fawcitt thought it was related to aged, moldy cereal.
+Campbell was the first to consider causality, even though he didn't call it that way, and Fawcitt thought it was related to aged, moldy cereal. ^{28, 29}

 An epidemiological survey conducted among farmers in China showed 6% of producers diagnosed with HP: 19% of them had occupational asthma, and 17% had COPD (chronic obstructive pulmonary disease).
 Influencing factors were high humidity and the high capacity and short height of warehouses.
 Factors contributing to agricultural HP in France were high humidity and tight hay packing, correlated with a higher concentration of HP-promoting microorganisms.
 As a prevention measure, respiratory protection shall be used when packing down the hay and manipulating potentially moldy hay and during forage drying.
+31 the "farmer's lung" disease was insidious in 49%, sub-clinical in 9% and with typical symptoms in 32%.